happyboomonster/trigonometry-rush/leveldesign/README.md

 This folder is for level...stuff.

-Designs stored in cryptic formats or lists are placed in "Levels".
+Designs stored in cryptic formats or lists should be placed in a "Levels" folder. (not created)
-Output is a folder that holds the output from your latest conversion in list format.

-Convert***.py/.pyc files:  ConvertLib.py & ConvertLib.pyc is
+ConvertLib.py/.pyc files:  ConvertLib.py & ConvertLib.pyc is
 a converter library.
 Don't use this library directly.
 Instead, use the ConvertEngine.py file.
 Place your design in list format at the top of the file with the name "level".
-Run the script, and your converted output will be in the "Output" folder.
+Run the script, and your converted output will be in the "out.levelconv" file.
 You can copy and paste that into ../GDtst.py and try out your level!

-Last Updated Mar.2, 2021
+Last Updated Mar.20, 2021